Pluto Door Docs

 Once activated, you're ready to connect to your first server.
 Pluto Door supports password and SSH key authentication.

-4. 4Optionally give the connection a label and color for easy identification.
+- 4Optionally give the connection a name for easy identification.

 Pluto Door automatically detects SSH keys in ~/.ssh.
 You can also browse to select a key file from any location.